Poet

 Does being a professional poet pay the bills?
 What kind of money can be made performing?

-Asked by Dvais about 10 years ago
+Asked by Dvais over 10 years ago

 Realistically-- I tell people don't expect to get rich.
 However it's very possible to cover bills.
 Most poets have a side job or a side product to supplement the art.
 Many teach.
 I know some who lend their talent to commercials.
 Dependng on how good you are and how well you market yourself you can make decent money.
 Small venues pay but not much, but a few small gigs in a week can add up.
 Not to mention tours which can payout well if executed correctly.
 There's a lot of way to spin it into something fruitful.